odriverobotics/ODrive/docs/native-protocol.md

 # Native Protocol

 This protocol is what the ODrive Tool uses to talk to the ODrive.
 If you have a choice, this is the recommended protocol for all applications.
-The native protocol runs on USB and can also be configured to run on UART.
+The native protocol runs on [USB](usb) and on [UART](uart).

 #### Python